 - The pandemic has plundered the live music industry

-For small artist, live shows are the only way of making enough money to make a living or at least promote their music.
-With almost 1 years from the last live show budgets are tight and musicians are striving to make a living from home.
+For the small artist, live shows are the only way of making enough money to make a living or at least promote their music.
+With almost 1 year from the last live show, budgets are tight and musicians are striving to make a living from home.

 - Recording studios are still very expensive

 Whether you live in the US or in my small Albania, recording studios are expensive to rent and musicians are expensive too.
 Along with the hourly rate you have to cover all the travel expenses and probably engineers fees.

 Remote session eliminates the need for studio time and cut the costs of recording a song up to 50%